Joe Wright

-Joseph Wright (born 25 August 1972) is an English film director residing in Somerset, England.
-His motion pictures include the literary adaptations Pride & Prejudice (2005), Atonement (2007), Anna Karenina (2012), and Cyrano (2021), the action thriller Hanna (2011), Peter Pan origin story Pan (2015), and Darkest Hour (2017), a political drama following Winston Churchill during World War II nominated for Best Picture.
+Joseph Wright (born 25 August 1972) is an English film director.
+He directed the period drama adaptations Pride & Prejudice (2005), Atonement (2007), Anna Karenina (2012), and Cyrano (2021), the action thriller Hanna (2011), the Peter Pan origin story Pan (2015), and Darkest Hour (2017).
+He also directed the historical drama television series Mussolini: Son of the Century (2025).

 Early life and career

 Wright always had an interest in the arts, especially painting.
-He would also make films on his Super 8 camera as well as spend time in the evenings acting in a drama club.
+He also made films on his Super 8 camera and spent time in the evenings acting in a drama club.
 Wright is dyslexic.
 He went to Islington Green Secondary School, but left without any GCSEs.

 He began his career working at his parents' puppet theatre, the Little Angel Theatre in Islington.
 He also took classes at the Anna Scher Theatre School and acted professionally on stage and camera.
 He spent an art foundation year at Camberwell College of Arts, before taking a degree in fine art and film at Central St Martins where he was tutored by Malcolm Le Grice and Vera Neubauer.
 In his last year of studies he received a scholarship to make a short film for the BBC that won several awards.

 During the 1990s, he worked at Oil Factory, a music video production company based in Caledonian Road, Kings Cross.
 He worked on a variety of productions in numerous roles, including casting director.
-Here he was able to get the opportunity to direct some music videos.
+Here, he was able to get the opportunity to direct some music videos.
 Alongside this, particularly on the strength of his short film work, he was also developing The End, his second short film.
-During this decade Wright also worked part-time as a roadie for Vegetable Vision who created visuals for various electronic music bands, such as Chemical Brothers, Darren Emerson, Underworld and Andrew Weatherall.
-He attributes some of the aesthetic and emotion of the UK rave scene as an influence on his work.
+During this decade, he also worked part-time as a roadie for Vegetable Vision, who created visuals for electronic music bands such as Chemical Brothers, Darren Emerson, Underworld and Andrew Weatherall.
+Wright attributes some of the aesthetic and emotion of the UK rave scene as an influence on his work.

 Television

 On the success of his first short film, Wright was offered the script for the serial Nature Boy (2000).

 He followed this up with the serials Bodily Harm (2002) with Timothy Spall and the highly acclaimed Charles II: The Power and the Passion (2003) with Rufus Sewell, which won the BAFTA Award for Best Drama Serial.

 In 2022, Wright began directing an eight-part adaptation of the bestselling novel M: Son of the Century, a historical novel by Antonio Scurati recounting the rise of Italian dictator Benito Mussolini.
+Mussolini: Son of the Century premiered at the 81st Venice International Film Festival on 5 September 2024 and began airing on Sky Atlantic on 10 January 2025.

-In 2023, Wright was developing an adaptation for HBO of the bestselling non-fiction book Empty Mansions: The Mysterious Life of Huguette Clark and the Spending of a Great American Fortune about the heiress Huguette Clark, daughter of the copper baron and United States Senator William A. Clark.
+In 2023, Wright was developing an adaptation for HBO of the bestselling non-fiction book Empty Mansions: The Mysterious Life of Huguette Clark and the Spending of a Great American Fortune about heiress Huguette Clark, daughter of copper baron and United States Senator William A. Clark.